zeroknowledgediscovery/zedwiki/reading/Machine Learning Topics.md

 ## Support Vector Machines

-* A supervised learning algorithm that can be used for classification, regression, and outlier detection
+* A supervised learning method that can be used for classification, regression, and outlier detection
 * Effective in high dimensions
 * SVMs transform data (as necessary) into higher dimensions in order to best classify it based on the training data provided
 * This is done through kernel functions that determine the relationships between data points and then set parameters to classify data